Cofinal morphism of polynomial monads and double delooping

-\begin{proof} First note that $\Phi$ is \emph{homotopically structured} \cite{bataninwhite}, that is, $\mathcal{B}$ is equipped with two classes of morphisms called \emph{horizontal} weak equivalences and fibrations, and for each $b \in \mathcal{B}$, the category $\Phi(b)$ is also equipped with classes of weak equivalences and fibrations called \emph{vertical}.
+\pf First note that $\Phi$ is \emph{homotopically structured} \cite{bwdgrothendieck}, that is, $\mathcal{B}$ is equipped with two classes of morphisms called \emph{horizontal} weak equivalences and fibrations, and for each $b \in \mathcal{B}$, the category $\Phi(b)$ is also equipped with classes of weak equivalences and fibrations called \emph{vertical}.
 Also, $\int \Phi$ is complete, cocomplete and admits a \emph{global} model structure, that is, where a morphism $(f,\gamma)$ in $\int \Phi$ is a weak equivalence (resp. fibration) if $f$ is a horizontal and $\gamma$ is a vertical weak equivalence (resp. fibration).
 Finally, for all $b \in \mathcal{B}$, $\Phi(b)$ is complete and cocomplete, and for all morphisms $f: b \to c$ in $\mathcal{B}$, the functor $\Phi(f)$ preserves weak equivalences, fibrations and terminal objects.
-Batanin and White \cite{bataninwhite} proved that, with such assumptions, $\Phi(b)$ admits a model structure for all $b \in \mathcal{B}$. \end{proof}
+It was proved in \cite{bwdgrothendieck} that, with such assumptions, $\Phi(b)$ admits a model structure for all $b \in \mathcal{B}$. \epf

 We will write $NOp$ for the category of simplicial non-symmetric operads.